Noah TeitelbaumDenver, CO

 GMAT, GRE, LSAT

 Bank Street College of Education

 Noah has worked in education for years, beginning in 2001 with his first public school class in Harlem.
 There he learned “through painful trial and error” the fundamentals of lesson planning, effective lesson delivery and the art of handing out stickers and detentions.
 He then taught mathematics at North Star, one of the premier inner-city charter schools in the country.
 There he began training other teachers and developing curriculum and computerized assessment and analysis tools.
 Noah then became a teacher trainer for New York and New Haven teachers.
 During this time he authored and co-authored several handbooks on teaching and curriculum.
 These include Questioning in the Math Classroom for Deeper Understanding, a detailed look at the types of questions that lead students to gain authentic understanding and intellectual flexibility.
 Noah specializes in helping teachers develop both a critical eye to their own teaching and a sense of how to make classes effective and interesting.
 Not surprisingly, Noah’s students consistently garner record-breaking results.
-He himself has scored in the 99th percentile on both the GMAT and the LSAT.
+He himself has scored in the 99th percentile on the GMAT, GRE, and LSAT.

 Though the gossip in the teacher’s lounge was quite juicy, Noah left the schools to work as a director of Manhattan Prep’s curriculum and instructor development team, where he was asked to re-write curriculum, books and through regular training sessions maintain the renowned quality of Manhattan Prep’s instructors.
 Now serving as Vice President of Instruction for Manhattan Prep, Noah puts his passions for teaching, curriculum and instructor development to work for GMAT, LSAT, and GRE students in Denver and online.